Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What are the total closing costs in Siem Reap in 2026 as a percentage?

-The main fee categories that make up this total in Siem Reap include the 4% stamp duty (transfer tax) on the government-assessed value, legal and due diligence fees of $500 to $1,000, and administrative costs for document processing and registration.
+The specific fee categories that make up that total in Siem Reap are the 4% transfer tax (stamp duty) calculated on the government-assessed property value, legal fees for due diligence and document handling, agent commissions if applicable, and smaller cadastral office processing fees.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Siem Reap.